Gannets Grassholm

 The data are organized into datasets.
 A dataset is a combination of tracking data collected from one-to-several birds belonging to the same species, collected with the same type of device (GPS, PTT or GLS), deployed in the same colony, and owned by the same group of contributors.

-Please note that the data held in the database are raw data (filtered to remove erroneous locations in case of PTT and GLS data), corresponding to a small sample of the species’ overall populations.
+Please note that the data held in the database are raw data (often filtered to remove erroneous locations in case of PTT and GLS data), corresponding to a small sample of the species’ overall populations.
 Therefore, the absence of a species in a certain area may not be considered as a true absence of the species.
 Data should be analysed with the proper statistical tools before deriving any conclusions about the use of the areas.